Expand AllClick here for a more accessible version

-However, the new federal Continued Assistance Act allows an individual who previously exhausted PEUC and then started receiving EB to continue receiving EB payments even though the PEUC program was extended to March 13, 2021.
+However, the new federal guidance allows an individual who previously exhausted PEUC and then started receiving EB to continue receiving EB payments even though the PEUC program was extended to September 4, 2021.
 Learn more about Extended Benefits here.

 Similarly, an individual who previously exhausted PEUC and then started receiving PUA may continue receiving PUA payments for a maximum of four weeks.
 The Department will work toward placing all such individuals back on PEUC claims during those four weeks.

 It is fraudulent to accept payment on two different programs for the same claim week.